drone/docs/content/usage/secrets.md

 # Overview

 Drone lets you store secret variables in an encrypted `.drone.sec` file in the root of your repository.
 This is useful when your build requires sensitive information that should not be stored in plaintext in your yaml file.
+This document assumes you have installed the Drone [command line tools](#).

 Start with a plaintext Yaml file that defines your secrets.
 For demonstration purposes let's assume this file is stored on disk and named `secrets.yml`.
 Secrets are defined in the `environment` section of this file: